The man behind The Grueling Truth - Where Legends Speak

 Davis was also a big factor in the stunning sweep of Miami, as he averaged 20.3 points per game.

 The defeat of Miami was so complete that Charlotte outrebounded Miami by almost 10 rebounds per game and held the Heat down offensively the entire series.
-Once again the heat had come up short when it mattered most.
+But, once again, the heat had come up short when it mattered most.

 It is hard to say.

-One thing we do know is that when this upset took place, the Knicks vs. Heat rivalry was at its high point.
+We do know that when this upset took place, the Knicks vs. Heat rivalry was at its high point.

-Pat Riley was facing his former team, which was being coached by Riley’s former assistant, Jeff Van Gundy.
+Pat Riley was facing his former team, coached by Riley’s former assistant, Jeff Van Gundy.

 The two teams genuinely did not like each other.
 Remember the incident in 1998 where Van Gundy grabbed onto the leg of Alonzo Mourning?